 Plan an excursion – Whether it’s a trip to the dinosaur exhibit at a local museum or a trip out of state, get your children involved in the planning and preparation of the event.
 You can do online research together about what you’ll see, check the weather to decide what to wear/pack, and create some sort of countdown for it.
 Sometimes the anticipation is half the fun.

-Schedule in quiet time – School age children may not need to take naps anymore, but that doesn’t mean they don’t need time to rest.
+Schedule in quiet time – This is a lifesaver!
+School age children may not need to take naps anymore, but that doesn’t mean they don’t need time to rest.
 Everyone will feel better if the kids get some quiet time everyday.
 The children will be rested, and mom can have some time to herself to get stuff done (or just put her feet up).
 Quiet time will look different for different age groups.
 It might include sitting and reading in a comfy space, playing quietly with puzzles and such in the bedroom, or coloring, drawing, or writing, etc… If quiet time becomes part of your daily routine, children will know to expect it and not fight it, and you, the parent, will hopefully reap the rewards of a calmer environment.

 Use these ideas as basic guidelines to help you stay sane when you’re home with kids.
 Be sure to share them with other parents and caregivers you know.